• Skip to main content

 Step 5:

-When about 10 minutes of bake time remains, start making the sauce.
+When about 10 minutes of baking time remains, start making the sauce.

 Allow the sauce to simmer until thickened, about 3 to 4 minutes.